ANSSI-FR/lidi/doc/parameters.rst

    --from_udp_mtu <nb_bytes>
      on the receiver side

-Default MTU values are set to 1500 and can be increase when network devices allow for higher values.
+Default MTU values are set to 1500 and can be increased when network devices allow for higher values.

 Then, on the logical level, fountain codes operates on blocks.
 If blocks reordering produces errors, they can be increased too.
 Repair blocks represent redundancy and are used by fountain codes to ensure data reconstruction.
 On both sides, parameters have the same name and must be set to the same values: